skihero/conv_specimen/README.md

 Using convert to produce a gif or a certain size and properties.
-Procduced this one based on some images.
+Produced this one based on some images.

 ![mandel](/gif/canvas_mandel_cubism_diffraction_other.gif )